 Those of you in the UK may be aware of today’s news story regarding vloggers who have been paid for promotion.
-In the hours of the day when I’m not attempting to be an elite athlete, I have a job in technology enhanced learning, so I spend a lot of time discussing issues around what people do online.
+In the hours of the day when I’m not attempting to be an elite athlete, I have a job in technology-enhanced learning.
+I spend a lot of time discussing issues around what people do online.
 My colleagues are aware of my blogging activities, so they started asking how the ruling would affect me.

 Here’s a BBC news article, explaining the furore: Vloggers paid for promotions ‘need clearer labelling’.